 For dissertations, theses and research

 If you are looking to undertake a more thorough and systematic review of the literature, then you should search proper Abstracting & Indexing Databases (e.g. Scopus.
 Web of Science, ProQuest databases).
 This will help ensure a more comprehensive literature search and you can take advantage of the database functionality, such as advanced searching, saving searches and setting up alerts.
-Should you require advice on this, please get in touch.
+See:

 Discovery searches across many of the Library's databases, full-text collections and book catalogue.
 You can enter search terms/keywords in the search box below: